khalidabuhakmeh/MvcFlash2/readme.md

 Since Html.Flash() uses DisplayFor, you can create your own Messages (inheriting from MessageBase), and still leverage a custom template for your unique message.
 Examples of this can be found in the sample solution.

+Notes
+===

+If you feel there should be any added features, please feel free to fork and make your additions.
+Also, please be sure to unit test your changes.

+Thanks,

+Khalid Abuhakmeh